iTwin/presentation/packages/hierarchies/learning/IModelHierarchyDefinitions.md

 More details about the hierarchy processing steps and their order are provided in the [hierarchy processing page](./HierarchyProcessing.md).

-While consumers are free to create their own `HierarchyDefinition` implementations, the library delivers an implementation of a class-based hierarchy definition that allows for a more declarative approach to defining hierarchies.
-The [Class-based hierarchy definition section](#class-based-hierarchy-definition) provides more details on how to use this implementation.
+While consumers are free to create their own `HierarchyDefinition` implementations, the library delivers an implementation of a predicate-based hierarchy definition that allows for a more declarative approach to defining hierarchies.
+The [Predicate-based hierarchy definition section](#predicate-based-hierarchy-definition) provides more details on how to use this implementation.

 ## Custom parsing